-A very highly anticipated HIPAA change by the ORC is anticipated to go into effect this year, which is good news for patients and healthcare practices.
+A very highly anticipated HIPAA change by the OCR is anticipated to go into effect this year, which is good news for patients and healthcare practices.
 It’s predicted to secure HIPAA notification rules, which will aim to keep patient healthcare information even more secure.
 It is up to healthcare practices to learn and regulate this system to best keep their patients’ private, personal information as safe as possible.

 Healthcare professionals deal with sensitive patient information on a daily basis.
 Under the Federal HIPAA guidelines, it is the duty of medical professionals to keep patient information and records secure.
 In the modern age of technology, however, keeping electronic health records protected takes a concerted effort.